 Without question, Costa Rica is one of the most stunningly beautiful countries in the world — Lysa Allman-Baldwin, Soul Of America

-Costa Rica’s greatest national treasure is its plethora of natural diversity, most of it found in its national parks, biological reserves and wildlife refuges.
-In fact, Costa Rica boasts two distinct coastal regions, three major mountain ranges, dense rainforests and 12 micro-climates from the sea, to the lowlands, to the mountains.
+Costa Rica Eco-Travel begins with its greatest treasure, its plethora of natural diversity, most of it found in its national parks, biological reserves, and wildlife refuges.
+In fact, Costa Rica boasts two distinct coastal regions, three major mountain ranges, dense rainforests, and 12 micro-climates from the sea, to the lowlands, to the mountains.

-Although Costa Rica lies in close proximity to the equator where it would generally be classified as having tropical weather, its distinctive micro-climates cover the gamut from hot and humid, to cool and breezy, to misty and foggy.
+Although Costa Rica lies in close proximity to the equator where it would generally be classified as having tropical weather, its distinctive micro-climates cover the gamut from hot and humid, to cool and breezy, to misty, and foggy.
 And then there’s the rain—“wet” at 100 inches of annual rainfall, and “super wet” with 25 feet of annual rainfall.
-Yet despite these extremes, the hottest hot hovers around 85 degrees and the lows dropping to only about 55 degrees.
+Yet despite these extremes, the hottest hot hovers around 85 degrees, and the lows drop to only about 55 degrees.

 So it’s no wonder that this inimitable, mystical, beautiful landscape is home to 500-plus species of flora and fauna, 10,000 species of plants and trees, an estimated 3.5 percent of the world’s marine life, and almost five percent of the world’s biodiversity.

 The dense forests found in Costa Rica are primarily classified into three groups — Rainforests, Cloud Forests, and Tropical Dry Forests.
 The Rainforests are located in the lowland regions not far above sea level and where it is generally warmer.
 Cloud Forests are found in the high elevations, typically above 5,000 feet, where, yes, there are lots of clouds due to the cooler mountain temperatures, but still a very humid climate.